Collaborative Growth

 Defining the Walled Garden

 A walled garden is a closed digital ecosystem where a platform owner controls access, distribution, and interaction.
-Consoles built these ecosystems through networks like PlayStation Network and Xbox Live, designed to lock in users, protect revenue streams, and ensure quality control.
-From a business standpoint, exclusivity made sense (predictable profits tend to calm shareholders).
-Still, whether that control truly benefits players today is more debated than ever.
+Consoles built these through networks like PlayStation Network and Xbox Live, designed to lock in users, protect revenue streams, and ensure quality control.
+Shareholders sleep better knowing profits are predictable.
+But does that control actually benefit players today?
+The answer’s gotten murkier, and it’s hard to say anyone wins anymore.

 Gamers feel the cost of those walls most sharply: